dpaquette/BugTracker.NET/Blog x - JavaScript.md

 ##Conclusion

 With all this JavaScript work done we can move forward in a world that uses far more JavaScript than previously.
 BugTracker uses no real JavaScript frameworks such as knockout, Angular or ReactJS.
 If we wish to introduce these in future then we would be introducing them into an ecosystem that is already friendly to modern JavaScript.
 Already our JavaScript is much more testable and modular than ever before.
-While we didn't completly refactor EditBug.js we did improve it greatly.
+While we didn't completely refactor EditBug.js we did improve it greatly.
 As we perform more work on the system I'm confident the opportunity to complete its refactoring will present itself.

 [^http2]: The method of communicating between client and server is currently undergoing its first ever major revision.
 HTTP 2.0 will be a binary protocol and will allow for multiple requests to be made over a single connection.
 This should speed up the loading of pages over HTTP2 and will invalidate the need to combine your JavaScript files into a single file.
 Life should be much better in 5 to 10 years when this HTTP2 is available everywhere.